When an agent replies (or a ticket’s status changes) while the user is away,

 ClarioDesk can fire an OS push notification.
 On tap, the SDK opens itself

-directly to the relevant ticket — no host-side routing logic.
+directly to the relevant ticket, with no host-side routing logic required.

 How it’s wired

-Push deliberately rides a PushTokenProvider seam rather than importing a
+Push goes through a PushTokenProvider seam rather than importing a messaging

-messaging library directly.
-Your app owns the Firebase/FCM plugin; the SDK just
+library directly.
+Your app owns the Firebase/FCM plugin; the SDK just asks it

-asks it for a token.
-This keeps Firebase’s native code out of hosts that don’t
+for a token.
+This keeps Firebase’s native code out of hosts that don’t want

 @clariodesk/react-native-push, so Firebase never autolinks into a headless